feststelltaste/awesome-legacy-systems/readme.md

 # Awesome Legacy Systems [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-**A curated list of awesome resources and links about legacy systems.**
+**A curated list of awesome resources and links about tackling legacy systems that gives hope.**

 _Current state in February 2022: This is the initial draft / work-in-progress of a new awesome list by [Markus Harrer](https://twitter.com/feststelltaste)._